ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues1.0.0_6}

 Presto describes a view in a mapped database as a TABLE rather than a VIEW.
 This is apparent to JDBC program connecting to the Presto engine.

-## Issue: Using special characters in schema, table, or column names.
-{: #known_issues1.0.0_4}

-It is recommended to not use special characters such as question mark (?), hyphen (-), or asterisk (*) in table, column names and schema names.
-Though these special characters are supported and tables, columns and schemas can be created, using these special characters might cause issues when running the `INSERT` command.

 ## Issue: User is not removed from the catalog access control on revoking data access.
 {: #known_issues1.0.0_3}